On this page:

 • Do you know the Hamble river tidal curve and how would you use it?

-• What would be a good plan for today’s conditions if returning to Hamble and what are the hazards to consider?
+• Where would you head to on a day trip today.
+What would be a good plan with these conditions and what are the hazards to consider?

 • Given the forecast, describe any boat preparation you feel is sensible before setting off today.